mayowa-egbewunmi/isw-cordova-payment-sdk/README.md

         amount : 100, // Amount in Naira
-        customerId : 1234567890, // Optional email, mobile no, BVN etc to uniquely identify the customer. currency : "NGN", // ISO Currency code description : "Purchase Phone" // Description of product to purchase }
+        customerId : 1234567890, // Optional email, mobile no, BVN etc to uniquely identify the customer. currency : "NGN", // ISO Currency code description : "Purchase Phone", // Description of product to purchase
+        isRecurrent: true // If transaction is recurrent }
 ```